mdekstrand/yafsm/README.md

 crossterm, and ratatui.
 It is at its best on Linux, since sysinfo takes a least-common-denominator approach; I intend to support it indefinitely as a fallback, but the primary development will directly use Linux procfs.

+Press `h` when the application is running to see help.